St. Thomas' Episcopal Church Complex (Mamaroneck, New York)

 St. Thomas' Episcopal Church Complex is a historic Episcopal church complex at 158-168 W. Boston Post Road in Mamaroneck, Westchester County, New York.
 The complex, built between 1884 and 1925, comprises a cluster of four buildings.
 The Gothic Revival-style church is constructed entirely of rough-dressed Belleville brownstone with a red slate gable roof.
 It features a square tower on the north facade with clock faces and louvres.
+The tower consists of three gargoyles and a grotesque.
 The property also includes the Parish House / Chapel (1884-1886), Endowment Building (1887), and Heathcote Hall (1925).

 It was added to the National Register of Historic Places in 2003.